openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-kafka/07-07-deploy-and-test/assignment.md

 The following list describes the meaning of each key-value entry you just made in `application.properties`:

 * `quarkus.kubernetes-client.trust-certs=true` - Indicates that self-signed certificates are used by OpenShift and they are to be trusted.
-* `quarkus.container-image.build=true` - Tells the extension to build a container image.
 * `quarkus.kubernetes.deploy=true` - Tells the extension to deploy the container image to OpenShift after the container image is built.
 * `quarkus.kubernetes.deployment-target=openshift` - Tells the OpenShift extension to generate and create the OpenShift resources (such as `DeploymentConfig`s and `Service`s) after building the container.
 * `quarkus.openshift.expose=true` - Tells the extension to generate an OpenShift `Route`.